codeballet/dockerize-django/README.md

 ### Create a new Django project:

-Run the command (do not forget the dot at the end):
+If you want to create a new project, in this example named "composeexample", run the command (do not forget the dot at the end):

 ```
 sudo docker-compose run web django-admin startproject composeexample .